 Two millennia of history in Rome

 Across the Tiber, the Vatican Museums display some of the most dazzling artworks that humans have ever made.
-Even if you’ve seen them before, the Sistine Chapel and the Raphael Rooms warrant another visit, and the other galleries are filled with one of history’s greatest collections of art from around the world and across time.
+Even if you’ve seen them before, the Sistine Chapel and the Raphael Rooms warrant another visit, and the other galleries are filled with one of history’s most significant collections of art from around the world and across time.

 The sheer scale and volume of these sights cannot be overstated — a private guide can help make sense of what you’re seeing by providing context and interpretation.